lucasmfredmark/rc-knob/README.md

 - `percentTo`

-    Endding point of the range.
+    Ending point of the range.
     If unset, `percent` value of the knob is used.

 ### `<Pointer/>`